danilw/vulkan-shadertoy-launcher/README.md

 ___
 TODO:

-1. keyboard support
-2. video as texture, sound and 3d textures support, and mipmap for buffers *fix validations errors*
+1. video as texture, sound and 3d textures support, and mipmap for buffers *fix validations errors*
-3. config file support and tile render
+2. config file support and tile render
-4. export shaders to video frame by frame (using ffmpeg)
+3. export shaders to video frame by frame (using ffmpeg)

 ___
 # How to use